alexbalmus/euw/README.md

     }

-The context object gathers the objects participating in the use case, assigns the necessary roles to them and then kicks-off the execution:
+The use case object gathers the participating objects, assigns the necessary roles to them and then kicks off the execution:

-com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContext:
+com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferUseCase:

     private final MultiroleWrapper<A> sourceWrapper;
     private final MultiroleWrapper<A> destinationWrapper;
     ...

-com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContext.createWrappersMap:
+com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferUseCase.createWrappersMap:

     /**
      * Convenience method for creating a map of wrappers instead of calling wrapWithPotentialRoles(...) multiple times